Bradley Freegard

-Bradley Freegard is a Welsh actor from Pontypridd, Wales.
+Bradley Freegard is a British actor.

 Early life

 Freegard was born 13 December, 1976 in Pontypridd, Wales.
 He studied at the Royal Welsh College of Music and Drama.

 Career

 Freegard plays the regular role of Steffan Jones in the S4C series Teulu, a character who has been described by the Western Mail as the resident heartthrob.
 In 2012 he appeared in EastEnders as the character Gethin Williams, making him the first actor to play a Welsh character in the soap opera since Richard Elis in 1996.
 The character played a role in the departure storyline of regular character Jane Beale.

-His other TV credits include Casualty, Doctors, Caerdydd, Gwaith/Cartref, Holby City, Y Gwyll/Hinterland, and Pobol y Cwm.
+His other television credits include Casualty, Doctors, Caerdydd, Gwaith/Cartref, Holby City, Y Gwyll/Hinterland, and Pobol y Cwm.
 In 2017, Freegard was chosen to play the role of Evan Howells in Un Bore Mercher/Keeping Faith opposite his wife who played the titular Faith.